dfsantamaria/SpringBootFastDeploy/README.md

 This repository allows for a fast and secure deployment of a pre-packaged Springboot 2.7.1 application that is also high customizable.
 You can start you own Springboot appication in a moment with minimum effort.
 The project is organized as follows.

+## Licensing information
+Copyright (C) 2022.
+Daniele Francesco Santamaria.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.

 ## Database Layer

 A double-sourced Database is provided: one called "userSource" for users and login and one for data entries, called "dataSource".
 The configuration files are  available at /application/configuration/user/JpaTransactUser.java and /application/configuration/data/JpaTransactData.java, respectively.
 Edit the application.properties file in /resources for to configure your database credentials.
 In the folder /application/persistence/model, you can find the @Entity classes: the folder /user is dedicated to the user account data, while the data entries model are available in the subfolder /data.
 If you change the name of the catalogs, remember also to update the file /test/resources/schema.sql used for the JUnit module and the content of the test file ApplicationTest.java in the /context subfolder.